 COGS includes everything from the purchase price of the raw material to the expenses of transforming it into a product and packaging it, to the freight charges paid to have it delivered to store shelves.
 It also includes the cost of paying the workers who make the product.
 In some circles, the cost of goods sold is also known as cost of revenue or cost of sales.

-Going back to our pizza parlor example from earlier in this investing lesson, your cost of goods sold (COGS) would include the amount of money you spent purchasing items such as flour and tomato sauce, the box you used to keep the pizza safe during delivery, and the amount of money you paid your restaurant vendor for individual packets of Parmesan cheese.
-It would include the money you pay to the Coca-Cola, Pepsi, and/or Dr. Pepper Snapple Group company / companies to refill the syrup in the soda fountains.
+If you own a pizza parlor, your cost of goods sold would include the amount of money you spend purchasing such items as flour, tomato sauce, and the box you use to keep the pizza safe during delivery.
+It would also include the payment to your restaurant vendor for individual packets of Parmesan cheese as well as the payment to the soft drink company to refill the syrup in the soda fountains.

-For corporations that drill for oil, one of the most important figures you need to consider is the cost per barrel to get the oil out of the ground, refined, and sold.
-This is, in effect, the cost of goods sold for the oil company.
-If one firm can get crude at far lower costs than its competitors, it has a distinct advantage and will result in more profit flowing to the owners or shareholders, especially during periods when oil prices collapse.
-This is one of the reasons that oil majors such as ExxonMobil are able to buy up assets of struggling and bankrupt competitors during energy gluts.
+If one company can get crude oil at far lower costs than its competitors, it has a distinct advantage and will result in more profit flowing to the owners or shareholders, especially during periods when oil prices collapse.
+This is one reason major oil companies such as ExxonMobil are able to buy up assets of struggling and bankrupt competitors during energy gluts.

 You may also want to figure out the degree to which a company is exposed to a particular input cost.
 For Southwest Airlines, the cost of jet fuel—and thus oil and refining—is the most important cost the company has.
 For Starbucks, it is coffee beans.
 For Coca-Cola, sugar and corn prices are extremely important.